MindaugasBernatavicius/HelpingStudents/ajax/2019-01-30/README.md

   - \<img\> should display picture of a student.

-# Requirements:
+## Requirements:
-  - Structured code, decomposed into functions.
+  - structured code, decomposed into functions.
 Comments required in appropriate places.
-  - Use AJAX – (plain js or Jquery)
+  - use AJAX – (plain js or Jquery)
-  - Js needs to be in another file (.js)
+  - js needs to be in another file (.js)
-  - Add CSS styling for table.
+  - add CSS styling for table.